The cause of Bell palsy may be a viral infection or an immune disorder that causes the facial nerve to swell, or the cause may be unknown.

 When facial paralysis is partial, most people recover completely within several months whether they are treated or not.

 When the paralysis is total, the outcome varies.
 Tests (nerve conduction studies and electromyography Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more ) can be done to help predict the likelihood of recovery.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more ) can be done to help predict the likelihood of recovery.
 Some people do not recover completely.
 The facial muscles may remain weak, causing the face to droop.

 Drugs Mentioned In This Article